Harold Brodkey

-Harold Brodkey (October 25, 1930 – January 26, 1996), born Aaron Roy Weintraub, was an American short-story writer and novelist.
+Harold Brodkey (October 25, 1930 – January 26, 1996), born Aaron Roy Weintraub, was an American short story writer and novelist.

 Life

-Aaron Weintraub was the second child to his Jewish parents Max Weintraub and Celia Glazer Weintraub (1899-1932), born in Staunton, Illinois.
-Samuel Weintraub (1928-2017) was their oldest child.
-When their mother died, Samuel was four and old enough to remain with his father but Aaron, only two years old, was adopted by his father's cousin, Doris Rubenstein Brodkey (1896-1949) and her husband, Joseph Brodkey (1896-1946) and renamed Harold Roy Brodkey.
-Doris and Joseph lived in University City, Missouri, with their daughter, Marilyn Ruth Brodkey (1923-2011).
+Aaron Weintraub was born to a Jewish family in Staunton, Illinois on October 25, 1930.
+He was the second child of Max Weintraub and Celia Glazer Weintraub (1899–1932).
+Samuel Weintraub (1928–2017) was their oldest child.
+When their mother died, Samuel was four and old enough to remain with his father, but Aaron, only two years old, was adopted by his father's cousin, Doris Rubenstein Brodkey (1896–1949) and her husband, Joseph Brodkey (1896–1946) and renamed Harold Roy Brodkey.
+Doris and Joseph lived in University City, Missouri, with their daughter, Marilyn Ruth Brodkey (1923–2011).
 Brodkey would chronicle his life with his adoptive parents and sister in his short stories and his novel, The Runaway Soul.

-After graduating from Harvard University with an A.B. cum laude in 1952, Brodkey married his first wife, Joanna Brown, a Radcliffe graduate and, in 1953 their only child, Ann Emily Brodkey was born.
-With the aid of his editor, William Maxwell, a childhood friend of his wife, Brodkey began his writing career by contributing short stories to The New Yorker and other magazines.
+After graduating cum laude from Harvard University with an Bachelor of Arts in 1952, Brodkey married his first wife, Joanna Brown, a Radcliffe graduate, and their only child, Ann Emily Brodkey, was born in 1953.
+With the aid of his editor, William Maxwell, a childhood friend of his wife, he began his writing career by contributing short stories to The New Yorker and other magazines.
 His stories received two first-place O. Henry Awards.
 Brodkey was a staff writer for The New Yorker until the end of his life.

-In 1993 he announced in The New Yorker that he had contracted AIDS; he later wrote This Wild Darkness: The Story of My Death (1996), about his battle with the disease.
+In 1993, Brodkey announced in The New Yorker that he had contracted AIDS; he later wrote This Wild Darkness: The Story of My Death (1996), about his battle with the disease.
 At the time of his death in 1996, he was living in New York City with his second wife, novelist Ellen Brodkey (née Schwamm).
-Brodkey contracted the HIV virus from a homosexual relationship, though he reportedly did not consider himself to be gay.
+Brodkey contracted the HIV virus from a homosexual relationship, although he reportedly did not consider himself to be gay.

-The author is most famous for his breathtaking conversational skills, his progressively more complex text and for taking 32 years to complete his much anticipated first novel, published in 1991 as The Runaway Soul.